lazyatom/interblah.net/soup/blog/road-testing-macbook-air-day-two.snip.markdown

 I didn't get into any development until the afternoon, when I plugged the Air into [Jason][]'s Cinema Display and started working on Vestible with [Tom Stuart][].

 The first thing I noticed when plugging in the external display is the difference in pixel size makes windows appear to bloat when they are dragged from the Air's display to the external screen.
-It's disconcerting, but regardless the laptop seems quite heavy driving the gigantic display.
+It's disconcerting, but regardless the laptop seems quite happy driving the gigantic display.

 Some of my TextMate bundles and customisations are missing; that's annoying, but it's not the Air's fault.
 I try to forgive it.